manish-jss/Easykart-KMM/README.md

 ## About
 It simply loads **Posts** data from API.
 - Clean and Simple Material UI.
-- It supports dark theme too 🌗.
+- This app works on both Ios and Android 🌗.

 *Dummy API is used in this app.
 API documentation is [here](https://fakestoreapi.com/docs)*.